 Cindy also outlines what Prometheus does not offer such as—anomaly detection, request tracing, horizontal scalability out of the box, and long-term storage, for example—and covers some of the other open source tools in the ecosystem that are available to tackle these issues, looking at how request tracing across different services can be implemented with the Open Tracing spec with a backend like ZipKin and how tools like DigitalOcean’s Vulcan augment Prometheus with long-term storage.
 Cindy then concludes with a brief example of monitoring a Dockerized application with Prometheus (contingent on how this issue pans out) or monitoring a bare-bones Kubernetes cluster with Prometheus.

-Cindy Sridharan is a Distributed Systems Engineer at Apple.
+Cindy Sridharan is a Distributed Systems Engineer.
 Previously, she was an engineer at imgix, where she worked on API development, infrastructure, and other miscellaneous backend engineering tasks.

 She likes thinking about building resilient and maintainable systems.
 She maintains a blog where she shares her ideas and experience about several of these topics.
 She is soon to be the author of a report on Distributed Systems Observability with O’Reilly.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org